marcoromanelli-github/docs/software/apptainer.md

 It runs containers under **user privileges**.

-Apptainer is designed with scientific and application virtualization in mind which makes it a go-to choice for many researchers and institutions.
+Apptainer is designed with scientific and application virtualization in mind which makes it the go-to choice for many researchers and institutions.

-## Where to find containers?
+## Where can you get container images?

 Apptainer uses `.sif` (Singularity Image Format) files, which are different from the image files that Docker uses.
 If you're already familiar with `.sif` files and Apptainer/Singularity, you can skip to the examples section.
 Otherwise, here are two ways to get containers for Apptainer: